Field Notes

 The internet has enough exaggeration already.
 Clear communication wins long term.

 Robux is valuable inside Roblox.
-That's why it's everywhere online.
+That is why it is everywhere online.

 But remember: